artdecocode/assert-throws/documentary/2-assertions/3-regexp.md

 ### RegExp Test

 Moreover, a regular expression can be used to validate an error's property.

-%EXAMPLE: example/regexp.js, ../src => assert-throws%
+%EXAMPLE: example/regexp, ../src => assert-throws%

-%FORK example example/regexp%
+%FORK example/regexp%

+%~ width="25"%

 <!-- A `message` property can be set to assert on the [string equality](t) of the error message.

-%EXAMPLE: example/message.js, ../src => assert-throws%
+%EXAMPLE: example/message, ../src => assert-throws%

-%FORK example example/message%
+%FORK example/message%

 The `message` can be a [regular expression](t):

-%EXAMPLE: example/message-regexp.js, ../src => assert-throws%
+%EXAMPLE: example/message-regexp, ../src => assert-throws%

-%FORK example example/message-regexp% -->
+%FORK example/message-regexp% -->